Mass media in Ukraine: Regulatory authorities

 The main regulatory authority for the broadcast media is the National Television and Radio Broadcasting Council of Ukraine (NTRBCU), tasked with licensing media outlets and ensure their compliance with the law.
 Its members are appointed by the President and the Parliament (4 members each)- thought the appointment process has been criticised as politicised.

-75 percent of broadcasts should be in the Ukrainian language, in order for a broadcast media to obtain a license - although this has given rise to protests by broadcasters who buy most of their programming from Russia and the combined CIS area.
+75% of broadcasts should be in the Ukrainian language, in order for a broadcast media to obtain a license - although this has given rise to protests by broadcasters who buy most of their programming from Russia and the combined CIS area.
 The regulation is often complied with only formally, by adding Ukrainian subtitles to Russian-language kids programmes or cartoons.
 The Council has often been in conflict with Russia-based TV channels broadcasting cross-border in Ukraine, as they are deemed in breach of Ukrainian legislation on language, advertisement, and erotic and violent contents.

 Following the Euromaidan, the new ruling coalition declared no confidence in the leadership of the broadcasting regulator, seen as politicised.
 New members of the Council were appointed in July 2014 in a more independent fashion.

 The State Committee of Ukraine on TV and radio broadcasting is the formal owner of the UA:PBC public broadcasting company.
 In 2018 this body mainly responsible on pravatisation of the state print press, banning foreign books, which spread hate speech, justifies a Russian aggression etc. State Committee is noted in Constitution, which is a reason why it˙s still present.

 The Ombudsman of Ukraine is a body responsible for protection freedom of information and personal data protection.

 The Parliament Committee on freedom of speech and information policy is tasked with legislation.

 The National Expert Commission of Ukraine on the Protection of Public Morality, established by the government in 2004, was an advising body to examine the media and detect sexual and violent contents.
 It was dismissed in 2015.
 The Commission had been accused of limiting media freedom and of trying to control "morals" in the online blogosphere.